Stilmant/ChronoClean/docs/IMPLEMENTATION_SPEC_v0.3.1.md

 chronoclean verify --source <SOURCE> --destination <DESTINATION> --reconstruct
 ```

-In reconstruction mode, `verify` conservatively rebuilds the mapping using the same rules as `apply` (structure/rename/tagging/collision strategy), with these safety constraints:
+In reconstruction mode, `verify` rebuilds the mapping using the same rules as `apply` (structure/rename/tagging/collision strategy), with these safety constraints:
-- If expected destination does not exist: status `missing_destination` (not deletable).
+- If no matching destination content is found: status `missing_destination` (not deletable).
-- If mapping is ambiguous: status `ambiguous` (not deletable).
+- If the source file is missing: status `missing_source` (not deletable).

+Important decision: if the destination already contains the same content (historical duplicates), this is not considered “ambiguous”.
+If the source hash matches any destination file hash, the source is eligible for cleanup.

+Recommended reconstruction strategy (safe, deterministic):
+1. Compute the expected destination path for the source (same rules as apply).
+2. If the expected destination file exists: hash-compare source vs that destination.
+3. If the expected destination file does not exist, optionally search for a destination match by content (gated by `verify.content_search_on_reconstruct`):
+   - restrict candidates by extension and size (fast prefilter)
+   - hash-compare candidates until a match is found
+4. If any destination file matches by hash: mark the entry OK.

 ### C) Verification modes